bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/coinjoin-done-right:-the-onchain-offchain-mix-and-anti-sybil-with-riddles.md

 They could also open a dual funded channel.
 It's the same thing, maybe one of them's more practical than the other.
 Now why would we want to do this?
-Imagine they've got this channel input here(0.04_{AC}), the new channel (0.09_{AC}), the now spliced in channel has a larger capacity, and they also get their change outputs from the whole process starting from their original, if you work out the numbers, that's how much they get back, yeah?
+Imagine they've got this channel input here(0.04_{AC}), the new channel (0.09_{AC}), the now spliced-in channel has a larger capacity, and they also get their change outputs from the whole process starting from their original.
+If you work out the numbers, that's how much they get back, yeah?
 What might be the advantage, and this is a bit of a difficult question, but I'm sure somebody in the room could figure it out.
 Why might it be really cool to put a splice into a channel at the end of this construction?
 Why might that be valuable?
-I mean we could just have, because in fact Carol is owed 1.4 Bitcoin at this stage and Alice is owed 1.1 Bitcoin, So they could just simply be paid 1.1 and 1.4 and everything would be normal.
+I mean we could just have, because in fact Carol is owed 1.4 BTC at this stage and Alice is owed 1.1 BTC, So they could just simply be paid 1.1 and 1.4 and everything would be normal.
 They've made their payments, they've gone through this structure, but why might it be useful to add in a splice into a channel?

-[Audience]: It's like similar to a PayJoin, where you're hiding the amount each user receives.
+[Audience]: "It's like similar to a PayJoin, where you're hiding the amount each user receives."

 Yeah, it's hiding, it's making, I'll just go straight to the point, because you're basically 100% correct, is that it breaks subset sum analysis, I want to put it like that.